duneroadrunner/SaferCPlusPlus-AutoTranslation2/examples/lodepng/lodepng_translated/README.md

-Feb 2021
+Nov 2021

 This is a version of the [LodePNG](https://github.com/lvandeve/lodepng) png encoder/decoder that has been converted to [SaferCPlusPlus](https://github.com/duneroadrunner/SaferCPlusPlus) as part of a demonstration of the SaferCPlusPlus [conversion assistance tool](https://github.com/duneroadrunner/scpptool).
+Note that in this example only the lodepng.cpp, example_sdl.cpp and lodepng.h files have been converted.

 --------